 Cooking and shooting recipes for my blog is a very happy place for me.
 I love being able to roll up my sleeves and get my hands dirty with a variety of different ingredients and, of course, photograph those gorgeous details as the recipe comes together.
 Sometimes the recipes are triggered from nostalgic memories like this Serrano Lime Mignonette from Mike’s and my last night in Ireland.
-And, sometimes they’re inspired by something new and upcoming, like this smokey-flavored Charred Pineapple Lemonade by Cooking Light.
+And, sometimes they’re inspired by something new and upcoming, like this smokey-flavored Charred Pineapple Lemonade with Basil by Cooking Light.
 The flavors of grilled pineapple and lemon over ice with a healthy splash of rum immediately make me think of the beach, which is exactly where Mike and I are heading.

 I’m beyond excited to share that Mike and I are leaving for St. Barths on Saturday, where I am going to be cooking and shooting some island-inspired recipes in a breathtaking villa provided by WIMCO Villas.
 To be able to do what I do from anywhere in the world, makes me feel so incredibly lucky… changes in latitude, changes in attitude, right?
 I find myself eagerly anticipating the trip and yet hoping it doesn’t fly by too quickly.